joaquimrcarvalho/timelink/doc/admin/mhk_docker_install.md

-# MHK/Timelink manager and installer (experimental)
+# MHK/Timelink manager and installer

-Installs MHK/Timelink on Linux, Macos and Windows machines, using Docker and provides command line management commands for MHK.
+Installs MHK/Timelink on Linux, MacOS and Windows machines, using Docker and provides command line management commands for MHK.

 You need to install Docker Desktop on MacOS and Windows, and on Linux using the system package manager.